lourenco-pedro/UnityBuilder/README.md

-Uma package desenvolvida por mim para facilitar a geração de builds da Unity através de comandos cmd para automatização de builds utilizando o Jenkins.
+A package developed by me to streamline Unity build generation through CMD commands for automated builds using Jenkins.

-### Estrutura
+### Summary

 * UnityBuilder
   * [BuildCmd](#buildcmd)